significantotter/kobold/setup.md

 run `npm run commands:register` to register the bot's commands with discord

 run `npm start` to build and run the bot!

+now just add your bot to a server by going to the url from the environment variable CLIENT_INVITE_URL in your .env!